tgrosinger/advanced-tables-obsidian/README.md

 **Note:** The Obsidian API is still in early alpha and this plugin may break at any time!

 ## How to use

+To create a table, create a single `|` character, then type the table's first heading and press <kbd>Tab</kbd>.
+Continue entering headings and pressing
+<kbd>Tab</kbd> until all the headings are created.
+Press <kbd>Enter</kbd> to
+go to the first row.
+Continue filling cells as before, and press
+<kbd>Enter</kbd> again for each new row.

 When a cursor is in a markdown table...